To be as useful as possible, we've compiled the total returns of actual funds you can buy (many tracking indices)

 including yearly fees and dividends.

-Values are the actual returns you would earn if you purchased these funds, minus trading commissions.
+Values are the actual returns you would earn if you purchased these funds and reinvested dividends.
 Here are a couple

 - The table is scrollable.
 More recent years and averages may require you to scroll right.